The Old Dutch Church of Sleepy Hollow

 Architecture and Design

-The church is a prime example of Dutch Colonial architecture, characterized by its modest size, thick stone walls, and gambrel roof.
+The church is an example of Dutch Colonial architecture, characterized by its modest size, thick stone walls, and gambrel roof.
 Its design reflects the practical and religious needs of the early settlers, providing a place for worship, community gatherings, and fortification during times of conflict.

 Evolution and Preservation of the Old Dutch Church